 The Clyde family has been pressing hard cider at Clyde’s Cider Mill, a National Historic Landmark, since 1881.
 The sixth generation is hard at work today, opening the mill every September for a yearly fall-a-palooza.
 In addition to hard and sweet cider, the mill sells its own apple wine, pumpkins, fudge, apple cider doughnuts, pies, maple syrup, Indian corn and more.
 Visit on a weekend in October or November, and you can watch cider-making demonstrations and enjoy free tastings.

 Pair it with: A slice at Mystic Pizza, the pizzeria that launched Julia Roberts’ career.
 Or take a step back in time at the Mystic Seaport Museum, where you can check out its fleet of 17 historic ships and see what seafarin’ life was like in years past.

-Warren Cider Works
+Sowams Cider Works Company

 Pair it with: A jaunt down charming Main Street, filled with boutiques, coffee shops and gift stores.
 Visit Imagine Gift Store (the one with the cow statue outside) and browse through one of the area’s largest gift stores or make your way down to the old-time soda fountain at Delekta Pharmacy for an authentic coffee cabinet – Rhode Island’s oddly named version of a milkshake.
-Or visit the aforementioned Prica Farina and bring home some fresh spaghetti, ravioli or gnocchi for dinner.
+Or order online from the aforementioned Prica Farina and bring home some fresh spaghetti, ravioli or gnocchi for dinner.